 Balance Retraining Exercises (Vestibular Rehabilitation )

 Goals of Vestibular Rehabilitation

-- Customised exercise program by specialist audiologist
+- Customized exercise program by specialist audiologist

 - Promotes the central nervous system natural imbalance compensation process

-- Helps the brain recognize information from muscles, joints and eyes
+- Helps the brain recognize information from muscles, joints, and eyes

 - Eliminates problematic symptoms of the particular disorder